-The atmosphere is the most mobile medium for the transport of pollutants across physical and political boundaries.
-Air is also fundamental to most life processes on earth, including those of humans.
-Moreover, the atmosphere is the thin skin that maintains this planet in a habitable state for the life upon it.
-For all these reasons, governments across Canada pursue active programs – individually and collectively – on air and atmospheric issues.
-Under CCME, governments have engaged in a variety of activities directed at specific air issues, such as acid rain, ozone-depleting substances, and standards for toxic substances that are transported through this medium.
+Air pollutants have the potential to impact environment and human health both locally and across political and geographic boundaries.
+Governments across Canada pursue active programs – individually and collectively – on air issues.
+Under CCME, governments have engaged in a variety of activities directed at specific air issues, such as acid rain, ozone-depleting substances, and standards for toxic substances to improve air quality and achieve health and environmental benefits.